What is autism?

 Most of our superheroes with autism are non-verbal and use different methods to communicate with us, such as vocal sounds, PECS communication and eye pointing.
 As we get to know our superheroes, we have learned their likes and dislikes very well!

-Physiotherapy intervention is focussed around promoting gross motor skills, range of movement, balance and body awareness, for participation in school and family life.
+Physiotherapy intervention is focused around promoting gross motor skills, range of movement, balance and body awareness, for participation in school and family life.